-Through the integration of findings from scenarios Sc 1 to Sc 5, two combination scenarios were formulated: Sc 6a (Worst Case) and Sc 6b (Most-Likely Case).
-These scenarios took into account projected population growth (Sc 1), sectoral growth (Sc 2), ongoing groundwater development initiatives (Sc 3), the impact of climate change (Sc 4), and the presence or absence of alien vegetation (Sc 5a and Sc 5b).
+Through the integration of findings from scenarios Sc 1 to Sc 6, two combination scenarios were formulated: Sc 7a (Worst Case) and Sc 7b (Most-Likely Case).
+These scenarios took into account projected population growth (Sc 1), water system evaluation (Sc 2), sectoral growth (Sc 3), ongoing groundwater development initiatives (Sc 4), the impact of climate change (Sc 5), and the presence or absence of alien vegetation (Sc 6a and Sc 6b).

-The most likely scenario (Sc 6b) primarily focused on the increase in Recharge resulting from climate change and the removal of all IAPs, the rise in the BHN Reserve based on population growth rate, and the increased groundwater usage due to sectoral growth and the implementation of groundwater development schemes.
+The most likely scenario (Sc 7b) primarily focused on the decrease in Recharge resulting from climate change and the removal of all IAPs, the rise in the BHN Reserve based on population growth rate, and the increased groundwater usage due to sectoral growth and the implementation of groundwater development schemes.
 These changes had direct implications on the parameters used to estimate the Groundwater Reserve, consequently affecting the Total Allocable Volume and Still Allocable Volumes of individual GRUs.
 By comparing projected volumes in 2050 with the baseline values from the Present Status (PS) and preliminary groundwater Reserve, the analysis provided valuable insights into the cumulative effects of the identified factors.
 Table C provides a summary of the results of the preliminary "most-likely" scenario for the Berg catchment.